 And as part of a reduced-calorie diet, it may help you lose some of those unwanted pounds.
 If you're looking for a protein-packed entrée or side dish you can eat plain or dress up, consider giving cottage cheese a try.

-Calories in Cottage Cheese
+Count the Calories in Cottage Cheese

 Calories are the most important part of any weight-loss plan.
 In order to lose, the number of calories you eat every day should be less than what you burn.
 Calorie needs vary depending on age, gender, body size and activity.

 On a weight-loss diet, the nonfat version makes the most sense because it has the smallest number of calories in the same serving size.
-But if taste is an issue in the nonfat version, you may find the low-fat version -- 1 percent fat -- a happy medium with 160 calories per cup.
+But if taste is an issue in the nonfat version, you may find the low-fat version — 1 percent fat — a happy medium with 160 calories per cup.

-You've probably heard eggs make a good breakfast when you're trying to lose weight because they keep you full.
-Cottage cheese may work just as well as eggs, according to 2015 study published in Appetite.
+You've probably heard that eggs make a good breakfast when you're trying to lose weight because they keep you full.
+Cottage cheese may work just as well as eggs, according to a July 2015 study published in Appetite.

-Getting 25 to 30 grams of protein at a meal may be the target number for appetite control and weight loss, according to a 2015 review article published in the American Journal of Clinical Nutrition, making the low-fat cottage cheese a good choice.
+Getting 25 to 30 grams of protein at a meal may be the target number for appetite control and weight loss, according to an April 2015 review article published in the American Journal of Clinical Nutrition, making the low-fat cottage cheese a good choice.

 Upping your intake of protein also helps preserve muscle while you lose the fat on your weight-loss diet.
 Muscle burns more calories than fat, and keeping more of it while you lose weight may limit a slowdown in your metabolism.

-- National Heart, Lung and Blood Institute: Healthy Eating
+- National Heart, Lung, and Blood Institute: "Healthy Eating"

-- Appetite: The Satiating Effects of Eggs or Cottage Cheese Are Similar in Healthy Subjects Despite Differences in Postprandial Kinetics
+- Appetite: "The Satiating Effects of Eggs or Cottage Cheese Are Similar in Healthy Subjects Despite Differences in Postprandial Kinetics"

-- The American Journal of Clinical Nutrition: The Role of Protein in Weight Loss and Maintenance
+- American Journal of Clinical Nutrition: "The Role of Protein in Weight Loss and Maintenance"

-- Obesity: Calcium and Dairy Acceleration of Weight and Fat Loss During Energy Restriction in Obese Adults
+- Obesity Research: "Calcium and Dairy Acceleration of Weight and Fat Loss During Energy Restriction in Obese Adults"

-- Office of Dietary Supplements: Calcium
+- National Institutes of Health Office of Dietary Supplements: "Calcium"